DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Don't worry.
 No need to buy a massive paper book to look up words.
 Let's take lists one step further with dictionaries.
 * Day 41 - I've Lost My Keys
 	* Dictionaries and loops are not always friends.
 Discover the secret to ensuring they get along.
+* Day 42 - MokeBeast
+	* Gotta catch 'em all!
+Use dictionaries to create a game with small creatures you captured and forced to fight for your amusement.
+You monster.